RealImage/bifrost/README.md

 and request certificates from the API.
 Enable it by setting `WEB=true` in the issuer process's environment.

-Setting `web=dev` instead causes `issuer` to serve the application from the local filesystem instead of from the `embed.FS` instance.
-This is useful for development, when combined with `npm run build -- --watch` ran in the [web](web) directory.

 ### [`hallpass`](cmd/hallpass)

 `hallpass` is a simple mTLS reverse proxy ("gateway") suitable for local development.